 The spacing between humps helps control the speed at which the water is removed.

-It normally ranges between 10 to 20 meters.
+It normally ranges between 32 to 65 feet.

 When there is more space between humps, the water is discharged more slowly.

-Levees are typically formed on land with a gradient or the banks of a river.
+Levees are typically formed on land with a gradient or on the banks of a river.

 When used on a slope, the purpose is to prevent runoff from building too great a velocity or volume in order to prevent erosion.

 Levees will follow the lay of a slope with a gradual decline so that the water flow will move gently and avoid buildup.

 It’s best if levees are spaced between 100 and 165 feet apart.